fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_002.md

 new stack and that is good enough for most jobs.

 ## How Can Developers Build The Confidence to Make a Career Move?

+I have always found that confidence comes from the knowledge that you can handle a situation.
+If you think back to your early days I suspect that you can recall things that were scary at the time but today are not.
+I argue that the same is true for things that scare you today to a great extent.

+My greatest tip to building confidence is to know your industry and know what gives you market value.
+This knowledge is key in order to create a plan for how you are to stay relevant during your career and it is equally important when you want to switch career.

+In a way you can think of yourself as a craftsman who gets by on selling your skills to a customer.
+So logically if you have those skills and you feel confident in them, you have market value.
+However, if you want to switch to a new role the journey there is very similar to how it was when you started out but with one major difference.

+That major difference is that now you have some knowledge that may or may not be relevant to your new role and that is a benefit but it can also become an excuse.
+Big changes are to some of us so intimidating that we would rather stay with something we know over facing something new and uncertain.
+This struggle is made easy when we have no choice and have to take a leap of faith but if we have options the push our survival instincts give us is not necessarily going to push us to something new but may stop us from taking a risk.

+Remember that switching careers is not much different from getting your first job.
+Do your research and adopt the skills you lack.
+Practice and connect with job prospects.
+With some luck your previous experience will be to your benefit.
+Above all remember that the key is to be prepared for change so be on the lookout for how the industry moves and adapt accordingly.

 ## Is It True That You Need an Hour to Evaluate a Developer?